Stuart Forster heads to Slovenia’s second city and provides an overview of things to do in Maribor.

 With a glint in his eye, my guide describes how the brave young shoemaker disguised himself, slipped out of the city and opened the sluice gates.
 Water flooded into the moats.
 Many members of the besieging army drowned.
 The siege was lifted.

 The riverside Lent district

 The River Drava flows through Maribor.
-Trees used to felled upriver, tied into log rafts and floated along the waterway, which flows into the River Danube.
+Trees used to be felled upriver, tied into log rafts and floated along the waterway, which flows into the River Danube.
 The waterway allowed wood and other goods to be transported to Belgrade and elsewhere.

 Lent is the site of several of Maribor’s oldest buildings, including one of Central Europe’s oldest synagogues.
 I’ll decide to return tomorrow for a waterfront stroll.

 My Maribor walking tour is coming to an end and I thank Tomaž.
-We’ve reach a beige building with a gnarled vine behind a metal fence.
+We’ve reached a beige building with a gnarled vine behind a metal fence.
 The world’s oldest vine stands outside the logically named Old Vine House.
 It’s time for me to sample still and sparkling wines from Slovenia.

 9 top things to do in Maribor

 Here’s an overview of places to visit while visiting Slovenia’s second city:

 A vast wine cellar is also hidden below the streets of central Maribor.
 More than 20 kilometres of passageways were excavated during the mid-19th century.
 It’s possible to join guided tours of a section of the cellars, which hold enormous wooden barrels.

 Vinag Wine Cellar (Trg svobode 3), at Freedom Square, hosts tastings which can be combined with tours.